dapr/docs/daprdocs/content/en/operations/components/setup-secret-store/supported-secret-stores/file-secret-store.md

 title: "Local file (for Development)"
 linkTitle: "Local file"
 weight: 20
+description: Detailed information on the local file secret store component
 ---

 This Dapr secret store component reads plain text JSON from a given file and does not use authentication.